 when Tim Mutrie, a skier-climber from the Aspen area, posted a photo on Facebook and asked, “What’s the story with this gear?”

-Ten years ago, Tim reported for the Aspen Times, and stumbled upon a dusty old backpack filled with gear in a back closet of the office building.
+Ten years ago, while working as a reporter for the Aspen Times, Tim stumbled upon a dusty old backpack filled with gear in a back closet of the office building.

 “Being allergic to dust, I never fully inventoried its contents,” he wrote recently.
 “I never forgot about it, either.”